htrajan/ht-drawsteel/Classes/Shadow/2nd-Level Features/2nd-Level College Ability/2nd-Level Black Ash Abilities/Too Slow.md

 **Trigger:** You use In All This Confusion.

-**Effect:** You gain an additional `(SHIELD)` against the triggering attack.
+**Effect:** You gain an additional `🛡` against the triggering attack.
 Before you teleport, you can make a free strike against a creature who damaged you to trigger In All This Confusion.
 After you teleport, you can spend a Recovery.